 Estate administration is a legal process that is required to wrap up the estate of a decedent.
 In Michigan, the Probate Court has jurisdiction over the estate administration process.
 There is a Probate Court in each of the 83 counties in Michigan.
 An administration process is required regardless of whether the decedent left a will.
 Other than the will having to be submitted to the court and probated and the will guiding asset distribution, the legal process for wrapping up an estate is essentially the same whether or not there is a will.
+Because of the complexities of the process, contact an Michigan estate administration lawyer for support.

 Note that in Michigan there are two types of administration process: informal and formal.
 Mich.
 Comp.
 Laws § 700.3301 and § 700.3401.
 Formal probate is a longer, more costly process that requires closer supervision by the Probate Court.
 If proceeding is contested, formal probate would be required.